murribu/wcsb/src/notes/updates.2025-superintendent-evaluation.md

 The highest score that received a "No" vote on the contract extension was from [[people.board.Donna Clements]] in 2024.
 She presented a 3.28, which would be between "Met Expectations" and "Above Expectations."
 She cited concerns regarding the superintendent's salary not being explicitly noted in the amendment as her reasoning for voting against the extension.

 The lowest score that received a "Yes" vote was from [[people.pol.Angela Durham]] in 2021.
 She gave Mr. Golden a 2.25, which is second lowest only to the aforementioned 1.5 that Mr. Galbreath assessed that same year.
-But, she voted to extend his contract anyway.
+But, she voted to extend his contract.

 Obviously most of these scores are from members who are no longer serving on the board, so there may be very little signal to derive here.
 But if we take Ms. Clements's line of 3.28 as the high water mark for a "no", there were 6 evaluations below that line this year.
 If, however, we take Ms. Durham's 2.25 mark as the low end for a "yes," all 12 evaluations were above that line.